everpub/openscienceprize/proposal.md

 By publishing executable content and making it as simple as clicking a button in your browser to try it out the pace of research based on computer programs will accelerate.
 Credit can be assigned by counting how often work is reused.
-Appreciation is signaled by a simple "thumbs up".
-Thereby creating a social web for science similar to github's social web for code.
+Appreciation is signalled by a simple "thumbs up".
+Thereby creating a social web for science similar to GitHub's social web for code.